 two – three times a month – Mid Range

 Once a week or more – mid Range to Professional

 Cordless Garden Tool Brands

-Stihl, Honda and Husqvana are the main contenders for the professional market, offering a wide range of cordless grass strimmers, hedge cutters, leaf blowers and chainsaws.
+Stihl, Honda and Husqvarna are the main contenders for the professional market, offering a wide range of cordless grass trimmers, hedge cutters, leaf blowers and chainsaws.
 They offer professional battery packs which have a usage time up to an impressive 13 hours for the backpack version.
 All offering the option of fast chargers, speeding charging times to well under an hour.

 Budget to Mid Range